Updated: 7 August 2022

 As coffee lovers, between us we have entered many coffee shops in Oaxaca.
 Here is a selection of our favourite coffee shops that you must visit during your stay in Oaxaca City.

-Offering a fantastic selection of coffee beans from all around Oaxaca, Filemón is undoubtedly one of the best coffee shops in Oaxaca City.
+Offering a fantastic selection of coffee beans from all around Oaxaca, Filemón y Sagrado (newly named) is undoubtedly one of the best coffee shops in Oaxaca City.
 Here you can sample roasts from regions such as: Sierra Sur, Sierra Norte and La Cañada.
 They have coffee sealed and ready to purchase if you want to brew it yourself at home.
-A simple americano is my personal favourite but I do love their experiments with the Cascara Fizz and Cold Brew Tonic – they’re extremely refreshing for a hot Oaxacan day, especially on their new terrace.
+A simple Americano is my personal favourite but I do love their experiments with the Cascara Fizz and Cold Brew Tonic – they’re extremely refreshing for a hot Oaxacan day, especially in their new patio.
 For those that add milk to their brew, their flat white packs a punch and their lattes are silky smooth.

-Of course, you can accompany your coffee with a freshly baked pastry or try a dish from their innovative menu.
-At weekends, check ahead as they sometimes have events where they don’t offer their usual menu.
+Of course, you can accompany your coffee with a freshly baked pastry from Sagrado or try a dish from their innovative menu.

 2. MUSS CAFE